 In our conversation I found myself wondering, why women?
 Much of the literature surrounding cannabis and its sexual benefits focus on women.
 Sure, there are some studies out there that do focus on men and Carli Jo has experienced it help her husband immensely, but the truth remains that the focus is on women.
 If Carli Jo hadn’t explored her relationship with her own pleasure and cannabis, she may not have brought it to her relationship with her husband in the way she has.
 Again, why women?
 Carli Jo believes that women are hungry.
 Women want to express themselves sexually and are eager to do it without restriction.
 Her belief is that we are in the dawn of a sexual revolution.
 Carli Jo wants to introduce cannabis to this revolution.
 She wants to break down the idea that cannabis use during sexual activity means that you need it to have fun.
 Instead, she wants to introduce it as a fun, pleasurable trend that you can dip your toes into without fully committing and can turn back whenever you want.
 In her coaching career, she doesn’t rely on cannabis to help her clients, she said “cannabis is a tool in my sensual toolbox”.
 If cannabis isn’t your scene, that’s okay.
 There are so many other options out there to enhance or begin your relationship to your body and its pleasure sensations.

-We are not inferior to men when it comes to sexuality, pleasure, and desire.
-If anything, we are superior.
 Women have so many more possibilities when it comes to sexual pleasure.
 Cannabis allows women to take their pleasure and desire into their own hands.
 Carli Jo recommends exploring your relationship with your own pleasure while waiting for the cannabis to kick in.
 However, she acknowledges that cannabis is a very individual experience; what works for her might not work for everyone.
 The important thing is that you explore.
 See what works for you and what your body responds to best.
 Most importantly, enjoy!